capactio/capact/docs/proposal/20201209-action-rollback.md

     - Runs rollback workflow for `cap.implementation.atlassian.jira.upgrade` Implementation using its `spec.rollback` workflow.
-    - Restores previous revision of TypeInstances using Local OCH GraphQL API
+    - Restores previous revision of TypeInstances using Local Hub GraphQL API
 1. User runs workflow.
 1. The previous TypeInstance revision is restored.